Faith Family Spotlight

 Faith Family Fixes

-Faith Family Fixes has been created to present opportunities to take full or shared ownership of one of our more affordable critical repair projects, usually under $1,000.
-You and your church can pledge to provide the funding for the project, commit to do the repair, or do both.
+Faith Family Fixes have been created to present opportunities to take full or shared ownership of one of our more affordable critical repair projects, usually under $1,000.
+You and your church can pledge to provide all or part of the funding for the project, commit to do the repair, or do both.
 We will list no more than one project per county that we serve, and it will remain listed until that project has been completed.
-Contact Kermit Rowe at firstname.lastname@example.org or 937-605-5086 if interested in a particular project.
+Some months there won’t be a project in a particular county.
+Contact Kermit Rowe at email@example.com or 937-605-5086 if interested in a particular project.

 Repair: Zeb Dill, who was injured while in Florida in the pedestrian-car accident that killed his best friend, Pastor Joel Burton, needs a temporary handicap ramp for about sixth months.
 Habitat has arranged with Mobility Plus to rent and install an aluminum ramp for six months for $1,650, with Miami Valley Premier Walk-in Tubs donating $1,200 of the cost.
 Looking for help to cover the rest of the cost.

-Homeowner description: Zeb and Joel worked together in Simple Street Ministries, which they walks the streets of Montgomery County to reach those rejected by society.
+Homeowner description: Zeb and Joel worked together in Simple Street Ministries, during which they walked the streets of Montgomery County to reach those rejected by society.
 They were members at Hopeland Church in Dayton, where Joel was Missions Pastor.

 Faith Family Members